 She shuffled through the stack of papers as she wandered among the desks, pulling out a particular sheet as she passed each student, careful to keep a grip on the expanding fan of essays.
-Mark caught her eye as she searched for his and at once felt her disappointment.
+Terry caught her eye as she searched for his and at once felt her disappointment.
 She folded the sheet slightly as she passed his essay to him and continued through the maze of seats.

-Mark turned over the assignment they had completed during the last class session.
-There were two red marks in the title alone, vicious circles around his apostrophical errors of “A Midsummer’s Nights Dream” and two dozen more cruel strikes in the body of the three paragraphs.
+Terry turned over the assignment they had completed during the last class session.
+There were two red marks in the title alone, vicious circles around his apostrophe errors of “A Midsummer’s Nights Dream” and two dozen more cruel strikes in the body of the three paragraphs.
 It had been a simple exercise, so there was no grade, but at the bottom of the piece were the words, “See me after class!”

 “You wanted to see me?” he asked.

-“Mark.
+“Terry.
 Could you drop by my office this afternoon?
 I want to discuss your paper with you.”

 “Sure.
 What time?”